Guidance Memos

 Guidance

-For 90 days following the issuance of this guidance memo—until February 17, 2026—cannabis microbusiness license holders, cannabis mezzobusiness license holders, cannabis cultivator license holders, and cannabis manufacturer license holders may transport samples of their own cultivated or manufactured products to a Minnesota-licensed cannabis testing facility.
-In order to qualify, the license holder must meet the following standards.
+Until Feb.
+1, 2029, cannabis microbusiness license holders, cannabis mezzobusiness license holders, cannabis cultivator license holders, and cannabis manufacturer license holders may transport samples of their own cultivated or manufactured products to a Minnesota-licensed cannabis testing facility.

 1. Create a manifest that meets the requirements of Minnesota Rules, part 9810.2300, subp.
 3A, and maintain the manifest as required by Minnesota Rules, part 9810.2300, subp.
 3B.